What is a Checking Account, and When Should You Use One?

 If you withdraw money from an out-of-network ATM, you may be charged an extra fee.
 Some checking accounts include free ATM fee reimbursement, which is another useful feature.

 Owning a checking account isn’t always free.
-The following is a list of common fees, but always check your bank or credit union’s fine print for others.
+The following is a list of common checking account fees, but always check your bank or credit union’s fine print for others.

 Fulfilling the direct deposit waiver may not be an option if you’re self-employed, retired, or get paid in cash.
 In that situation, reaching the minimum balance is the only way to avoid the monthly maintenance fee.